apache/flink/docs/ops/memory/mem_setup_jm.md

 * toc
 {:toc}

-The Flink Master is the master of the Flink Cluster.
+The Master is the controlling element of the Flink Cluster.
 It consists of three distinct components: Flink Resource Manager, Flink Dispatcher and one Flink JobManager per running Flink Job.
-This guide walks you through high level and fine grained memory configurations for the Flink Master.
+This guide walks you through high level and fine-grained memory configurations for the Master.

 The further described memory configuration is applicable starting with the release version *1.11*.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.11* release.

-<span class="label label-info">Note</span> This memory setup guide is relevant <strong>only for the Flink Master</strong>!
+<span class="label label-info">Note</span> This memory setup guide is relevant <strong>only for the Master</strong>!
-The Flink Master memory components have a similar but simpler structure compared to the [TaskManagers' memory configuration](mem_setup_tm.html).
+The Master memory components have a similar but simpler structure compared to the [TaskManagers' memory configuration](mem_setup_tm.html).

 ## Configure Total Memory

 The simplest way to set up the memory configuration is to configure the [total memory](mem_setup.html#configure-total-memory) for the process.
-If you run the Flink Master process using local [execution mode](#local-execution) you do not need to configure memory options, they will have no effect.
+If you run the Master process using local [execution mode](#local-execution) you do not need to configure memory options, they will have no effect.

 ## Detailed configuration